-As of May 2020, Logical Clocks are the only vendor of a Feature Store for machine learning (ML) and the only maker of a fully open-source and cloud-native Feature Store for ML.
+As of May 2020, Hopsworks are the only vendor of a Feature Store for machine learning (ML) and the only maker of a fully open-source and cloud-native Feature Store for ML.
 As such, we have many conversations with companies and organizations who are deciding between building their own feature store and buying one.
 Given the increasing interest in building feature stores, we thought we would share our experience of building one and motivate some of the decisions and choices we took (and did not take) to help others who are considering following us down the same path.

 Here we list some of the reasons for wanting a feature store for ML in the first place.

 The feature store can eliminate the need for two different implementations for features: one when training a model and one when serving a model.
 With a feature store, you can have a single feature pipeline that computes the features and stores them into both an offline and online stores for use in both training models and serving models, respectively.
 The offline feature store needs to support large volumes of data for model training and for use by batch (analytical) applications for model scoring.
 The online store needs to support low latency access to features for models served in production.

 Features should be reused between different models.
 In Twitter, they have a “sharing adoption” metric to evaluate the success of their feature store internally.
 The “sharing adoption” measures the number of teams that reuse in production models features created by other teams.

 Operational models often need low latency access to features that may be computationally complex or generated from historical data.
 These types of features are often difficult or impossible to compute inside the applications themselves, either because of the lack of available data or because of the excessive time required to compute the features.
 The feature store can solve this problem by acting as a low-latency store for precomputed features for operational models (used by online applications).

 Data scientists can discover the available pre-computed features, the types of those features (numerical, categorical), their descriptive statistics , and the distribution of feature values.
 They can also view a small sample of feature values to help quickly identify any potential issues with using a given feature in a model.